34panda/34panda/README.md

 ![About Me](about_me.png)
 I'm a Computer Science ant deeply passionate about solving problems and building software solutions.
 I have a knack for 🛠️ coding, automating tasks, and 🌐 web development.

+>> "A person who likes walking, will walk further than the person who likes the destination"
+>
+> This sums up my entire career.
+I do what I love because the destination is merely a byproduct of my journey.
+That's why I only pursue what I'm interested in.
+>
+> Because of that, I don't get tired, but rather love and cherish my job and hobbies, and I'm not afraid to try new things!

 ![Programmer](https://img.shields.io/badge/-Programmer-333333?style=for-the-badge)
 ![Student](https://img.shields.io/badge/-Student-blue?style=for-the-badge)

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)